 Many workers throughout the country are also hurt if they are hit by moving equipment.
 Workers may also become stuck or caught in equipment, especially in manufacturing jobs.
-Finally, you could be crushed or hurt if a structure or objects falls down on you from above.
+Finally, you could be crushed or hurt if a structure or object falls down on you from above.

 Events Involving Falls

 Falling is a serious concern in workplaces throughout Louisiana.
 You could slip and fall at any time.
 These accidents could result in broken bones and head injuries.
-You may be hurt if you slip and fall only a few feet, or from a greater height while you are on-the-job.
+You may be hurt if you slip and fall only a few feet, or from a greater height while you are on the job.

 Baton Rouge Workers Compensation Lawyer Near Me 800-537-8185

-You May Also Qualify for Disability
+You May Qualify for Disability

 In many cases involving workplace injuries, you may be able to recover from the accident after receiving medical care and rehabilitation services.
 However, while you are recovering, you could be eligible to receive temporary disability benefits.